 Furthermore, ArtistDesign will seek a tight interaction with the Artemis community, through the Artemisia Liaison Task Force.
-This is composed of the following prominent ArtistDesign members, also active in ARTEMIS/ARTEMISIA: Luca Benini, Ed Brinksma, Werner Damm, Jean-Luc Dormoy, Rudy Lauwereins, and Joseph Sifakis.
+This is composed of the following prominent ArtistDesign members, also active in ARTEMIS/ARTEMISIA: Luca Benini, Boudewijn Haverkort, Werner Damm, Jean-Luc Dormoy, Rudy Lauwereins, and Joseph Sifakis.
 Amongst these, 3 are elected members of the ARTEMIS Steering Board.
 Joseph Sifakis is the chair of ARTEMISIA's Chamber B.

-ArtistDesign partners will be encouraged to join ARTEMISIA.
+ArtistDesign partners are encouraged to join ARTEMISIA.